elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 ## Game State

-Let's start by thinking about how we want our game to start, and also how we want it to end.
+Let's begin by thinking about how we want our game to start, and also how we want it to end.
 It looks like our game is going to be a simple race against the clock to collect items.
 We don't have some amazing plot to add yet, because we really want to focus on the core gameplay being fun first.